South Island – New Zealand:

 Hire Aqua Bikes – Something fun to do if you are with friends or your family. http://lakelandwanaka.com/things-to-do/beach-toys/

 Gold Panning – http://www.arrowtown.com/things-to-do/gold-panning/

 Golf – There are various places that you can go and play golf.

 Winter Sports – You can go skiing in the winter time at either Coronet Peak or Cardrona Alpine Resort.

 Accessibility of Queenstown:

 I found that Queenstown was quite good when it came to the accessibility of wheelchairs.
 The shops and restaurants were all accessible.

-I hope you have enjoyed reading about the South Island – New Zealand.
-Definitely make sure that you travel to New Zealand in the future! ~
+I hope you have enjoyed reading about the South Island – New Zealand. ~

-*Have you seen our North Island – New Zealand Blog?*
+*Have you read about the North Island of New Zealand?*